Anforderungen an medizinische Fußpflegeinstrumente

 Increased hygiene requirements for podiatry instruments

-Examples include the removal of thickened calluses, the removal of corns or the application of orthoses, nail correction braces and systems.
+Examples include the removal of thickened calluses, the removal of corns, or the application of orthoses, nail correction braces and systems.

 Since this often occurs on the vulnerable or diseased foot, podiatrists must meet increased requirements for handling and hygiene when using the instruments.

-Chiropodists, however, are not subject to this regulation.
+However, foot care specialists are not subject to this regulation.

 The correct procedure for instrument disinfection can be found in this catalog on pages 38 and 39.